 In the weight room, you know exactly what to do.
 Put one of the best barbells in your hands or a kettlebell in front of you, and you know precisely which exercises to do to get the most effective gains for your goals.
 You may not be a beginner in the gym, but that doesn’t mean you know what to do when someone unfurls a yoga mat.

 Contrary to what it may seem if you’ve ever seen someone sink into an easy inversion, you don’t have to be an expert to get into yoga.
 As a beginner on the mat, a ton of benefits are waiting for you: increased strength in difficult isometric holds, improved mobility, and enhanced stability at your end ranges of motion.
+Here are the 11 best yoga poses for beginners, including how to perform and fit them into your routine.

 Key Takeaways:

-- 1 in 6 adults in the U.S. practice yoga (1)
+- One in six adults in the U.S. practice yoga.
+(1)

-- The benefits of yoga include increased strength and flexibility, improved brain function, and improved mental health issues like stress and anxiety
+- The benefits of yoga include increased strength and flexibility, improved brain function, and improved mental health issues like stress and anxiety.

-- Nearly 85% of people reported improved energy levels and increased happiness from practicing yoga (2)
+- Nearly 85% of people reported improved energy levels and increased happiness from practicing yoga.
+(2)

-- 80% of adults turn to yoga as a way to restore their overall health (1)
+- 80% of adults turn to yoga as a way to restore their overall health.
+(1)

 Medical Disclaimer: The content on BarBend is meant to be informative in nature, but it should not be taken as medical advice.
 When starting a new training regimen and/or diet, it is always a good idea to consult with a trusted medical professional.
 We are not a medical resource.
 The opinions and articles on this site are not intended for use as diagnosis, prevention, and/or treatment of health problems.
 They are not substitutes for consulting a qualified medical professional.